bogste/bogste.ro/content/posts/evolution-to-cloudops-engineering-resilience.md

 Before we go into detail about a proposal concerning engineering resilience, it is worthwhile considering how Cloud Operations Engineering fits in the landscape of a Cloud Strategy.
 This is an important point, as such organic operational needs may arise when we decide that it is worthwhile investing in Public or Private Cloud Infrastructure, and it [begins as early as establishing a *Cloud Operating Model*](https://www.wiz.io/academy/modern-cloud-operating-model).
 Thus, in the absence of a structured strategy, our efforts will most likely prove suboptimal with many of the benefits of moving to the Cloud not being leveraged.

 ### 3.1.
-Where does Cloud Ops fit in a Cloud Strategy?
+Where does Cloud Ops fit in a Cloud Management Strategy?

 [Cloud Ops](https://www.splunk.com/en_us/blog/learn/cloudops.html) fits best into a Cloud Strategy model as a critical operational component that focuses on the day-to-day management and optimization of cloud environments.
 It synergizes with the broader Cloud Strategy by implementing and executing the operational aspects of cloud adoption and usage, as defined within a Cloud Operating Model.
 Let us take them turn by turn.